Updated: May 4, 2021

-To my surprise, Angie, another dear creative friend said that she only ever made something if she had to go to a flea market over a weekend.
+To my surprise, Angie(not her real name of course), another dear creative friend said that she only ever made something if she had to go to a flea market over a weekend.
 Another said she only painted for upcoming gallery exhibitions.
-What type of Artist am I, daring to create without a purpose or dates and shows to look forward to.
-Well, I was an extraordinary creative bug with fire in my belly and didn't need a plan to get me through the everyday slums... or so I thought.
+That made me wonder what type of Artist I am?
+Daring to create without a due date or shows to look forward to.
+Well, I am an Extraordinary Creative Bug with fire in my belly and didn't need a plan to get me through the everyday slums... or so I thought.

 After three days of binge watching a stupid television series, I found myself in that place of utter disgust.
 Pretty soon I felt unsatisfied and frustrated, for I fell asleep from pure boredom as the TV series couldn't even hold my attention long enough to see the end of the show.
 When I wasn't sleeping, I wrote emails to friends, trying to figure out how they are doing.
-Finally, after weeks of waiting, I heard from an Art colleague a few weeks ago and found out that she has not created a single piece of art since the end of April 2020.
+Finally, after weeks of waiting, I found out that my Art Mentor at the time has not created a single piece of art since the end of April 2020.
+That is five months of not being creative at all.
 I was shocked and thought that she was joking.
 Until it hit me.
-She's been avoiding Art talk for some months now.
+She's been avoiding Art talk during our chats for some months now.
 Finding out that one of my favourite people in the Art Community was not making art was immensely disappointing and very sad indeed.
 She was always so in-to-it when we talked shop before.
 This time was different as she confessed to me that she had given up on creating any Art; "let alone anything awesome", as she put it.
 She explained that she was wasting her opportunities and wished there was some way or tried and tested method to find her "groove" again.
 Yes, yes, we are older than the average young budding Artist and that only means that we have had much more experience at dealing with life, or did we?

 Anyway, I set off to discover how we could pull ourselves out of this rut and into hyper creative mode again.